Call to book01904 734 939

 Day 4 - Kruger National Park

 This morning, we relax aboard the Pride of Africa as we enter Hluhluwe Game Reserve.
-One of the oldest of its kind in Africa, the reserve is known for its conservation efforts and incredible array of wildlife.
-Leaving the train in the afternoon, we enjoy a game drive through the beautiful, wildlife rich scenery of the park, hoping to spot giraffes, zebras, hippopotamuses, and cape buffaloes.
-After re-boarding the Pride of Africa, we begin heading towards Durban, passing through the incredible and verdant scenery of the St Lucia Wetlands on the way.
+One of the oldest of its kind in Africa, the reserve is known for its conservation efforts and incredible wildlife.
+We enjoy a game drive through the beautiful, wildlife-rich scenery of the park, hoping to spot giraffes, zebras, hippopotamuses, and cape buffaloes.
+After re-boarding the Pride of Africa, we begin heading towards Durban, passing the forested scenery along the Indian Ocean coastline.

 The Pride of Africa rolls into Durban today, a cosmopolitan beach city in the east of South Africa.
 We take a fascinating guided tour of the city, an intriguing coastal destination that's known for its Indian and Asian influences.
 After re-joining the train, we continue through the Valley of a Thousand Hills, an area of incredible natural beauty that stretches out as far as the eye can see.
 Perhaps unwind in the train's Lounge Car and take in the views from one of the deep sofas or cosy, wingback armchairs.